OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 The following are the major steps for including a custom contextual tab in an add-in.

-1. Configure the add-in to use a shared runtime.
+1. Configure the add-in to use a shared Configure your Office Add-in to use a shared runtime.
 1. Define the tab and the groups and controls that appear on it.
 1. Register the contextual tab with Office.
 1. Specify the circumstances when the tab will be visible.

-## Configure the add-in to use a shared runtime
+## Configure the add-in to use a shared Configure your Office Add-in to use a shared runtime

-Adding custom contextual tabs requires your add-in to use the shared runtime.
-For more information, see [Configure an add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-runtime.md).
+Adding custom contextual tabs requires your add-in to use the [shared Configure your Office Add-in to use a shared runtime](../testing/Configure your Office Add-in to use a shared runtimes.md#shared-Configure your Office Add-in to use a shared runtime).
+For more information, see [Configure an add-in to use a shared Configure your Office Add-in to use a shared runtime](../develop/configure-your-add-in-to-use-a-shared-Configure your Office Add-in to use a shared runtime.md).

 ## Define the groups and controls that appear on the tab

-Unlike custom core tabs, which are defined with XML in the manifest, custom contextual tabs are defined at runtime with a JSON blob.
+Unlike custom core tabs, which are defined with XML in the manifest, custom contextual tabs are defined at Configure your Office Add-in to use a shared runtime with a JSON blob.
 Your code parses the blob into a JavaScript object, and then passes the object to the [Office.ribbon.requestCreateControls](/javascript/api/office/office.ribbon?view=common-js&preserve-view=true#office-office-ribbon-requestcreatecontrols-member(1)) method.
 Custom contextual tabs are only present in documents on which your add-in is currently running.
 This is different from custom core tabs which are added to the Office application ribbon when the add-in is installed and remain present when another document is opened.
 Also, the `requestCreateControls` method may be run only once in a session of your add-in.
 If it is called again, an error is thrown.

 > [!NOTE]
 > The structure of the JSON blob's properties and subproperties (and the key names) is roughly parallel to the structure of the [CustomTab](/javascript/api/manifest/customtab) element and its descendant elements in the manifest XML.